beechedwhale/Projects/readme.md

 Connor Nov 2024

-AnythingLLM is an open-source application that allows users to create and run their own AI agents based on large language models
+AnythingLLM is an open-source application that allows users to create and run their own AI agents based on large language models.
-I am going to train it to write my threat hunting op notes for me
+I an training it to format stream of consciousness from cyber threat hunting into organized case technical case notes.

 Download anythingllm
 https://anythingllm.com/download